PLSysSec/cargo-scan/README.md

 ### Running the unit tests

-- Run `cargo test` to run Rust unit tests
+- Run `cargo test` to run Rust unit tests.

 - Run `make test` to re-run the tool on all our test packages, whose results are in `data/results` and placed under version control to check for any regressions.

-### Running an experiment

-You can also run `./scripts/scan.py -h` to see options for running an experiment; this is useful for running a scan on a large list of crates, e.g. the top 100 crates on crates.io or your own provided list.
-Alternatively, see `Makefile` for some pre-defined experiments to run, such as `make top10`.
+- See the `Makefile` for other targets and options!

 ### Running in tandem with other tools

 Cargo Scan can also be used in tandem with other Rust supply chain auditing tools, such as [cargo vet](https://mozilla.github.io/cargo-vet/).

+### Your use case here!

 We are interested in exploring other use cases for integration; if you think Cargo Scan would be useful for your project, let us know!

-### Running the CLI in interactive mode (Deprecated)

-The CLI extension also supports an interactive mode, but this is deprecated;
-if you want to use Cargo Scan interactively, we recommend using it in VSCode.
-If you want to try out the old interactive mode, you may run it with `cargo run --bin audit <path to crate> -i`.

 ## Additional information